andreamanera/RTassignment1/README.md

 ### Flow Chart ###

 Here you can find the  flow chart that explain the behavior that I wanted the robot to have.
-As you can see, in theory, there the robot stop moving only if we are close to a wall and the distance is the same from left and right wall, this is because this case, being unlikely to occur, was not taken into account.
+As you can see, in theory, the robot stop moving only if we are close to a wall and the distance is the same from left and right wall, this is because this case, being unlikely to occur, was not taken into account.

 <p align="center">